 What is Sodium Tetraborate Pentahydrate?

-Sodium Tetraborate Pentahydrate is a salt of boric acid with the chemical formula Na B O •5H O. It dissociates into sodium ion (Na+) and borate ion [B(OH) –] when added to water.
-It’s similar to Borax but requires less quantity as it contains half as much water.
+Sodium tetraborate pentahydrate is a salt of boric acid with the chemical formula Na B O •5H O. It dissociates into sodium ion (Na+) and borate ion [B(OH) –] when added to water.
+Sodium tetraborate pentahydrate is similar to borax but requires less quantity compared to borax for the same effect or purpose because sodium tetraborate pentahydrate contains half as much water as borax.

 What is the Role of Borate as a pH Buffer?

 Borate acts as a pH buffer by resisting changes in pH when acid or alkali are added to the water.
-It helps prevent pH from rising, especially at higher pH values.
+Borate prevents pH from rising, especially at higher pH values.
 Borate, along with total alkalinity (TA) and cyanuric acid (CYA), forms the ideal buffering system against pH changes.
-Keeping borate at the target level of 50 ppm will stabilize the pH, preventing significant drifts.
+Keeping borate at the target level of 50 ppm will stabilize the pH, preventing significant fluctuations.

 How do Borates Help in a Salt Water Chlorine Generator (SWG) Pool?